Helpful tools for covering authorizers and their impact on charter school quality.

 Authorizers are responsible for the quality of the schools in their portfolio.
 They ensure each school they oversee has the freedom to adapt and meet the needs of its students, while ensuring it meets performance expectations, treats all students fairly, and spends public tax dollars appropriately.

-Their oversight is based on the premise that it is a privilege to educate children, s privilege is earned based on school performance, not granted into perpetuity.
+Their oversight is based on the premise that it is a privilege to educate children.
+This privilege is earned based on school performance, not granted into perpetuity.

 Authorizers vary depending on state law.
 Nearly 90 percent of authorizers across the country are local school districts, but they can also be state education agencies, independent chartering boards, universities, mayors and municipalities, and non-profit organizations.